 TEAMSTERS LOCAL 502: CASA SCHOLARSHIP FUND

 We are happy to announce the Teamsters Local 502: CASA Scholarship Fund.
 A letter explaining the process and the link to the Scholarship Fund Application is below.
-The application submission timeline is extended from September 5th to October 26th, 2020.
+The application submission deadline for 2020-21 & 2021-22 is May 31, 2022.

 The following guidelines are for you to follow in order to submit your application for the Teamsters Local 502: Commonwealth Association of School Administrators (CASA) Scholarship Fund (“Scholarship Fund”).